Ratibus11/template-npm-package/README.md

 #### `build`

-> _Is equal to `gulp build`._
+> _Is equal to `webpack`._

-Build your application in the `app` folder.
+Build your application and emit its declaration in the `app` folder.

 <details>

 <summary>Get more details here</summary>

-1. From the app's entrypoint (`src/main.ts`), will generate a transpiled version of your app in `app/.tmp` and its [TypeScript declaration files](https://www.typescriptlang.org/docs/handbook/declaration-files/templates/module-d-ts.html) in `app/types`.
+From the app's entrypoint (`src/main.ts`), will generate a transpiled JavaScript and bundled version of your application in `app/app.js` and its declaration in `app/types`.
-2. From the transpiled app's entrypoint (`app/.tmp/main.js`), will minify and bundle all the code into a single file (`app/app.js`).
-3. Proceed clean by deleting `app/.tmp` folder.

 </details>